percona/pmm-doc/docs/using/alerting.md

 If you have been using Integrated Alerting in the previous PMM version, your custom alert rule templates will be automatically migrated to PMM 2.31.
 After upgrading to this new version, you will find all your alert templates under **Alerting > Alert Templates**.

-However, if you are upgrading from PMM 2.25 and earlier, alert templates cannot not be automatically migrated.
-This is becaause PMM 2.26.0 introduced significant changes to the core structure of rule templates.
+However, if you are upgrading from PMM 2.25 and earlier, alert templates cannot be automatically migrated.
+This is because PMM 2.26.0 introduced significant changes to the core structure of rule templates.

 In this scenario, you will need to manually recreate any custom rule templates that you want to transfer to PMM 2.26.0 or later.

 #### Compatibility with other alerting tools